Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **INFO:**

 Made with [node.js](https://nodejs.org/en/), programmed by [Mountain Gaming Studios](https://mgsbot.vercel.app/), 100% safe, interaction bot.
-Please don't edit the code for the wrong reasons.
+Please don't modify the code for the malicious reasons.
 Use this nicely.
 All file names are what you need to name them when creating your file.
-For example, if you're trying to do the [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Main-files/index.js), you need to go to where ever you are programming and make a file called [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Main-files/index.js).
+For example, if you're trying to do the [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Command%20Handler%20src/index.js), you need to go to where ever you are programming and make a file called [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Command%20Handler%20src/index.js).
 Same for everything else.
 You will need to download **[discord.js v13](https://v13.discordjs.guide/)**.
 No other version will work with the code provided.
 The MGS bot team uses [replit](https://replit.com) to program our bot (We recommend this if you are working with a team)!
 (Codes are all modified so they don't look exactly like the actual MGS commands.
 This is due to copying and people being lazy)

 **YOU ADD ALL THE COMMANDS IN THE INDEX.JS FILE INSIDE THE SAME CLIENT:**